algolia/instantsearch/packages/instantsearch-specs/content/widgets/hierarchical-menu.md

     description: the menu list item containing children
   - name: .ais-HierarchicalMenu-link
     description: the clickable menu element
+  - name: .ais-HierarchicalMenu-link--selected
+    description: the clickable menu element of a selected menu list item
   - name: .ais-HierarchicalMenu-label
     description: the label of each item
   - name: .ais-HierarchicalMenu-count